Coronavirus and sports: 10 positive tests in Germany's top two tiers | DW | 04.05.2020

 The announcement also stated that the DFL sees "individual compliance with hygiene rules as a basic requirement."

-But adherence to that looked to have been largely absent in a video posted by Hertha Berlin’s Salomon Kalou on Facebook Live hours earlier, which appeared to show the Ivorian and his teammate Vedad Ibisevic bumping fists while discussing their recent wage cuts in a club changing room.
+But adherence to that looked to have been largely absent in a video posted by Hertha Berlin’s Salomon Kalou on Facebook Live hours earlier that depicts the Ivorian shaking hands, high-fiving and fist bumping his teammates. and his teammate Vedad Ibisevic bumping fists while discussing their recent wage cuts in a club changing room.
 There was also footage which seemed to show Jordan Torunarigha taking a COVID-19 test.

 The video could well proved problematic for the DFL, with politicians soon to make their ruling on the restart.
 Kalou, 34, had previously told BBC Africa that he foresaw some problems with restarting football.